 - Artisan Skin: The Ayrskin grows glossy and feathery, allowing the Kaeki to generate an ethereal and authoritative presence.
 Each level taken in this ability grants a bonus to appearance based social rolls of +1.
 This ability can be used once per day per level in the ability.

-Tovensis the Kaeki, with only a single level in Prognostication, meditates on her intent to aggressively challenge a corrupt Ossandrian Senator in public.
-She succeeds in her prognostication check and peers forward to a moment an hour ahead and perceives herself in a dingy underground chamber; it appears her aggressive approach to the conversation with the Senator will lead to her imprisonment and instead chooses an alternate approach.
+- Tovensis the Kaeki, with only a single level in Prognostication, meditates for 10 seconds on her intent to aggressively challenge a corrupt Ossandrian Senator in public.
+She succeeds in her prognostication check and peers forward to a moment an hour ahead and perceives herself in a dingy underground chamber; it appears her aggressive approach to the conversation with the Senator will lead to her imprisonment and she instead chooses an alternate approach.

-Isirin, with level three prognostication intends to make a long journey on unfamiliar roads.
+- Isirin, with level four prognostication intends to make a long journey on unfamiliar roads.
 She’s wants to get a sense of the dangers before her and makes a Prognostication check, spending a day before her journey meditating on the future.
-She sees a future where her horse throws a shoe on the road the following day and, as a result, she is left helpless during an attack by bandits.
+She sees a future where her horse throws a shoe on the road and, as a result, she is left helpless during an attack by bandits.
 This information leads her to have her horse reshod, and she plots an alternate path, thereby avoiding the conflict entirely.

-Augur: The future is highly variable and divergent, dependent on a vast array of actions and interactions.
-This makes discerning the future in general a difficult task, an act of sifting through thousands or millions of potentialities in order to find the most likely of them.
-Seeing into the future of others is a particularly difficult task but using the Augur ability a Kaeki can get a limited glimpse of the most immutable aspects of another person’s future.
+The future is highly variable and divergent, dependent on a vast array of actions and interactions.
+This makes discerning the future in general a difficult task, an act of sifting through hundreds, thousands, or even millions of potentialities in order to find the most likely of them.
+Seeing into the future of others is a particularly difficult task but, using the Augur ability, a Kaeki can get a limited glimpse of the most immutable aspects of another person’s future.
 Doing so requires the character to focus on a specific individual, entering a meditative state as they do so.
-The character peers forward in time and takes an amount of stress equal to the level of the ability being used and the player rolls an Intuition + Observation + Augur with success based on the chart below.
+The Kaeki peers forward in time and takes an amount of stress equal to the level of the ability being used and the player rolls an Intuition + Observation + Augur with success based on the Prognostication chart.
 If successful, for each level in this ability the Kaeki can ask one yes or no question about the individual’s future.
-If the roll is a failure but above the detection threshold the Kaeki gains no insight into the individuals future.
-If the role is a failure but lies within the detection threshold the Kaeki takes 3 stress and reflexively turns off their diascience in order to maintain their sanity in the face of dark intellects lurking on the periphery of timespace.
+If the roll is a failure but above the complication threshold the Kaeki gains no insight into the individuals future.
+If the role is a failure but lies within the complication threshold the Kaeki takes 3 stress and reflexively turns off their diascience in order to maintain their sanity in the face of dark intellects lurking on the periphery of timespace.
 The Kaeki cannot use any Kaeki ability for the remainder of the scene and they may be plagued by darker consequences at the storyteller’s discretion.

 Examples: Isirin wishes to know about her companion Nashak’s future.
 She uses her level two Augur ability to ask two questions.
 The first is “Will Nashak survive the sickness that plagues him?” and the second is “Will he harm me if I oppose him?”.
 She receives answers for both.
 If she had asked “Where will Nashak go?” or “How badly injured is Nashak?” she would see no clear answer.

-Psychometry: The Kaeki can perceive the history of an object or location by perceiving it directly with their diascience.
+The Kaeki can observe the history of an object or location by perceiving it directly with their diascience.
 They must be in direct contact with the object or location to use this ability.
-Once per day per level in the ability the Kaeki can roll an Intuition + Observation + Psychomety.
-They must exceed a difficulty of 16 to learn one piece of information about the object or location’s history.
+The Kaeki can roll an Intuition + Observation + Psychomety at a difficulty of 16 to learn one piece of information about the object or location’s history.
 The greater the success the more important the information the Kaeki learns.
 This ability cots 3 stress to use.